 Communication Skills: Students are required to submit a personal essay as part of their application.
 The essay is an opportunity for the candidate to describe important attributes not apparent from the rest of the application, and also to convey one’s unique background, character, and ability to add value to the University of Maine ‘s Graduate Program.
 The essays are evaluated not only for content, but also for writing quality and strengths.

 International candidates for the MBA must provide the following items in addition to their Graduate application materials:

-For personalized service and immigration guidance, please contact:
+For personalized service, please contact:

 Carol L. Mandzik, MBA